ds300/bedit/README.md

 It's like `immer` but:

-- 📈 A billion times faster (slight exaggeration but emotionally true)
+- 📈 A billion times faster (exaggeration but emotionally true)
 - 📉 Tiny (2kB minified)
 - 🕵️‍♀️ No Proxy instances getting in the way when you're trying to debug stuff.
 - 💅 An innovative and idiosyncratic API (your LLM agent will respect the flex).